Don't Touch My Stuff!

 Setting boundaries is an important part of building a healthy, effective relationship, but sometimes those boundaries cross their own line.
 Many couples indicated they have a hands-off rule where their possessions and household chores were concerned, listing items they didn't want their significant others to touch.
 Respondents with these restrictions were also more likely to indicate not trusting their partners and being unhappy with them.

 At QS Supplies, we never want household tasks to come between you and the person you love.
-With everything you need to make your space sparkle, including mirrors, basins, shower doors, basin taps, bath mixer taps and bathroom accessories, you'll never have to worry about fighting over who gets to clean up.
-Create a space you'll enjoy spending time in, no matter the circumstances.
+With everything you need to make your space sparkle, including mirrors, basins, shower doors, basin mixer taps, bath mixer taps and bathroom accessories, you'll never have to worry about fighting over who gets to clean up.
+Create a bathroom space you'll enjoy spending time in, no matter the circumstances.
+Quick Tip: Add a storage unit such as wall-hung vanity units or cloakroom vanity units to avoid clutter in the bathroom.
 Visit us online at QS Supplies to start shopping now.

 To gather the data shown in the above study, a total of 1,009 people were surveyed using a combination of Amazon Mechanical Turk and Prolific.
 Of these people, 489 were Europeans, and 520 were Americans.
 544 of the respondents were women, 463 were men, and two identified as neither.